 This type of support is available for children whose learning needs are severe, complex and lifelong.

 This is usually provided via a Statement of Special Educational Needs or an Education, Health and Care Plan (EHCP).
 This means your child will have been identified by professionals as needing a particularly high level of individual or small-group support.
-Our Education Health and Care Plan Co-ordinator is Jacqui Nicholson who can be contacted on 01493 448175.
+The main Education Health and Care Plan Co-ordinator allocated to our school is Jacqui Nicholson who can be contacted on 01493 448175.

 This type of support is available for children with specific barriers to learning that cannot be overcome through Quality First Teaching and Intervention groups.